Applications open for 2023 entry Apply online now

 Dr Christoph Schuringa's Research

-Christoph’s primary research interests are in the history of philosophy (especially Aristotle and German idealism), in Marx and Marxism, and in moral and political thought.
+Christoph’s primary research interests are in the history of philosophy (especially Aristotle and German idealism), in Marx and Marxism, and in social and political thought.

 He is currently writing two monographs: A Social History of Analytic Philosophy (under contract with Verso) and Karl Marx and the Actualization of Philosophy (under contract with Cambridge University Press).